rutum/rutum.github.io/_posts/2020-1-12-willpower.md

 - control of emotions: controlling feeings - e.g. trying to escape bad moods
 - impulse control: the ability to resist temptations like alcohol, tobacco, Cinnabons and cocktail waitresses
 - performance control: Focusing your energy on the task at hand
-### A brief history of the todo list, from God to Drew Carey

 If you are trying to make a big change in your life that requires willpower - make sure to focus only on that change.
 The limited willpower that one has is used for all aspects of their life - no matter how unrelated. e.g. quitting alcohol, saying good things about bullys - both share the same willpower resources.